MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 :::image type="content" source="media/authoring-create-edit-topics/toolbar-edit-controls.png" alt-text="Screenshot of the toolbar controls for editing nodes on the authoring canvas.":::

-The toolbar also has a control for undo.
-Open the Undo menu to revert all actions back to the last save or to redo the previous action.
+The toolbar also has a control to undo an edit.
+Open the **Undo** menu to revert all actions back to the last save or to redo the previous action.

 :::image type="content" source="media/authoring-create-edit-topics/undo-menu.png" alt-text="Screenshot of the Undo menu.":::